slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly*

-> *"In looking for people to hire, you look for three qualities: integrity, intelligence and energy.
-And if they don’t have the first, the other two will kill you." (...)
-"Your salary is the bribe they give you to forget your dreams."
+> *"The next decades will be dominated by the AI-working class alliance, as white-collar work loses value while blue-collar work keeps it."
--- Warren Buffett*
+-- Pedro Domingos*

 > *"If you can’t see yourself working with someone for life, don’t work with them for a day." (...)
 "Mercenaries work for money.
 Missionaries build for others.
 Artists create for themselves." (...)
 "Management is mostly hiring well and firing quickly."
 -- Naval Ravikant*

-> *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
--- Henry Ford*

-> *"In looking for people to hire, you look for three qualities: loyalty, intelligence, and energy.
-And if you don’t have the first, the other two will kill you."
--- Warren Buffett*

 > *"Don’t hire people who hire people to do their jobs."
+"A designer who can’t build is like a chef who can’t cook" (...)
+"Chief of staff: who you hire when you want to retire but don’t want to look like you’ve retired" (...)
+"Every job will be automated until four remain: engineer, entrepreneur, investor, artist." (...)
+"Fixing the dishwasher is harder than washing the dishes.
+Automation makes (remaining) jobs harder, not easier." (...)
+"Hire for ideas and agency." (...)
+"Never trust an engineer in a suit" (...)
--- Sahil Lavingia*
+"The people who embrace AI will automate the people who don’t" -- Sahil Lavingia*

 > *"If you are not embarrassed by how much you charge, you’re probably undercharging."
 -- Casey Brown*

-> *"The next decades will be dominated by the AI-working class alliance, as white-collar work loses value while blue-collar work keeps it."
--- Pedro Domingos*

 > *"No one works harder than people who work at a small company, there’s nobody to delegate to and nowhere to hide."
 -- anuatluru@x*